1st Medical Brigade: Meuse-Argonne

-The Inter-War Years
+Interwar period

+The 1st Sanitary Train arrived at the port of Hoboken, New Jersey, on 5 September 1919 on the troopship USS DeKalb after nine months of occupation duty near Koblenz, Germany.
+It participated in the 1st Division victory parades down Fifth Avenue in New York City on 10 September 1919 and in Washington, D.C., on 17 September 1919.
+It was temporarily posted to Camp George G. Meade, Maryland, where emergency period personnel were discharged from the service.
+It was transferred to Camp Zachary Taylor, Kentucky, and arrived there in October 1919.
+Transferred in September 1920 to Camp Dix, New Jersey.
+Reorganized and redesignated 10 February 1921 as the 1st Medical Regiment.
+Transferred 15 June 1922 to Carlisle Barracks, Pennsylvania.

 Supporting the Medical Field Service School

-In support of the 1929 class of the Officer Basic Course at the Medical Field Service School, the Regiment accompanied the students—all officers—on their field training exercise, this year conducted on the battlefield at Gettysburg.
+In support of the 1929 class of the Officer Basic Course at the Medical Field Service School, the regiment accompanied the students—all officers—on their field training exercise, this year conducted on the battlefield at Gettysburg.
 Students worked problems involving terrain exercises, while the 1st Medical Regiment then demonstrated the approved school solution.

 By 1930, the regiment was well integrated into the activities of the school.
 The regiment was maintained at "full peacetime strength," which equated to the regimental headquarters, a service company, a hospital company, a collecting company, a veterinary company, and two ambulance companies—one motorized and one animal drawn.
 In addition to serving as the demonstration unit for the school, most of the officers and noncommissioned officers who taught there were drawn from the ranks of the regiment, and senior officers in the regiment frequently moved into department directors in the school after completing their time in the regiment.
 The Medical Equipment Laboratory, charged with studying and developing equipment and transportation for medical department troops and installations frequently turned to the regiment for assistance in testing equipment in the field, particularly for battalion aid stations and equipment used by the medical regiments of the divisions.